2025 Asian Youth Games: Mascot

-The mascot for the 2025 Asian Youth Games was unveiled on August 2025.
+The mascot for the 2025 Asian Youth Games was unveiled in August 2025.
 The mascot is called Shabab, an Arabian oryx.
 The name Shahab comes from a traditional name often used in the Gulf and Middle East, especially in Bahrain.
-The mascot shows the values and energy of Bahraini youth, connecting the country’s traditions with its future.
-Shahab represents Bahrain’s desert heritage and inspires young people to do their best in sports and in life.
-Shabab is also acompanied by two human children, Najm and Dana.
+The mascot shows the values and energy of Bahraini youth, connecting the country's traditions with its future.
+Shahab represents Bahrain's desert heritage and inspires young people to do their best in sports and in life.
+Shabab is also accompanied by two human children, Najm and Dana.